 Amazon Kinesis Streams is a managed service to ingest streaming data from many different sources.
 It makes the data available to Amazon Kinesis Applications that would read and process the streaming data in real-time.
 These applications are data consumers that are developed with the Amazon Kinesis API or Amazon Kinesis Client Library (KCL).
 There is a pre-built library that you can use to integrate Amazon Kinesis Streams with Apache Storm.
 You can think of this as the AWS’s equivalent of Apache Kafka.

-Our blog post from 2015 titled Amazon Kinesis: Managed Real-time Event Processing is a good starting point and I encourage you to review posts from different sources.
+Our blog post from 2022 titled Amazon Kinesis: Definition, Services, Use Cases, and More is a good starting point and I encourage you to review posts from different sources.

 Amazon Machine Learning